 Coconut oil also strengthens your hair by penetrating its shaft and preventing the loss of protein [9].

-Argan oil has sebum-regulating properties, which means that it prevents your scalp from secreting too much natural oil, which might clog your pores or lead to scalp acne, scalp folliculitis or a yeast infection on your scalp [5][10].
+Argan oil for hair has sebum-regulating properties, which means that it prevents your scalp from secreting too much natural oil.
+Excess sebum may clog your pores or lead to scalp acne, scalp folliculitis or a yeast infection on your scalp [5][10].

 It is also a very good scalp moisturiser, due to its water-holding capacity [11].